0xHawre/Hafxhak/README.md

 - 👋 Hi, I’m @Hafxhak
-- 👀 I’m interested in "BLOCKCHAIN, _.SOL , _.html , JS"
+- 👀 I’m interested in "BLOCKCHAIN,
 - 📫 How to reach me :
 - 1384hakbari@gmail.com